Home

 The Best Magnesium Deficiency Test

 You don't need a test, and testing is really not very good because magnesium needs and levels change minute by minute and hour by hour.
-A normal level of magnesium in the doctor's office could be significantly lower after a stressful drive home in terrible traffic or an emotionally phone call with your mother.
+A normal level of magnesium in the doctor's office could be significantly lower after a stressful drive home in terrible traffic or an emotional phone call with your mother.
 In addition, even if you get plenty of magnesium, your Magnesium Absorption can be affected by different factors that may change your magnesium levels even if your needs and your intake stay the same!

 Stop wasting money and medical resources getting tested when you only need to listen to your body to know whether you need magnesium or not!!
 Listening to your body for signs of magnesium deficiency is a FAR FAR more accurate way to know whether you need magnesium or not.

-"Only about 0.3% of the total body magnesium is present in serum, yet the majority of analytical data obtained is from this body fluid."
+is present in serum, yet the majority of analytical data

 Assessment of Magnesium Status

-Following the instructions on the Magnesium Dosage page will be far more likely to alleviate magnesium deficiency than expensive, unavailable and inaccurate testing could ever do.
+Following the instructions on the Magnesium Dosage page will be far more likely to alleviate magnesium deficiency than expensive, unavailable, and inaccurate testing could ever do.
 Magnesium Supplementation is generally VERY safe and may alleviate some SURPRISING symptoms that you never thought could be associated with a magnesium deficiency.

 Keep reading to find out what's the RIGHT magnesium dosage for YOU...